shivanshdave/2020-432/classes/class15/README.md

 - I will complete all of the remaining portfolio reviews first, then move to the posters.
 - It's going to take quite a while, and I'll have to update you further at our next class.

-I also haven't gotten around to updating the Course Notes, but I will, eventually.
+I also haven't gotten around to [updating the Course Notes](https://thomaselove.github.io/2020-432-book/), but I will, soon.